JobstTechnologies/JT-Driver-Sensing/Readme.md

 - Connect the pump driver to the PC.
 - Click on the menu *Connection → Pump Driver* and select the COM port of the pump driver.
 - Either
- - set the properties you like
+  - set the properties you like.
- - Or load an action file via the menu *File → Load Pump Action* or by dropping a file into the program while the tab *Pump Control* is open.
+  - load an action file via the menu *File → Load Pump Action* or by dropping a file into the program while the tab *Pump Control* is open.
 - Press *Run Pumps*.

 To save a pump action:
 - Only when you have a pump action file loaded:
   - Click the button *Generate Command* to unlock its settings.
 - Set the parameters in the different steps and then use the menu *File → Save Pump Action*.